nacimgoura/mevbot/README.md

-# Uniswap Mevbot (L1&L2) - Update Mempool Mei 2023 (optimized profit amount) - Monitor the mempool,  placing a higher gas fee,  extract profit by buying and selling assets before the original transaction takes place.
+# Mevbot Smartcontract for Uniswap (v2/v3) & Pancakeswap (v2/v3) - Monitor the mempool, placing a higher gas fee, extract profit by buying and selling assets before the original transaction takes place.

 The code was never meant to be shown to anybody.
 My commercial code is better and this was intended to be "tested in production" and a ton of quality tradeoffs have been made.
 Never ever did I plan to release this publicly, lest I "leak my alpha".
 But nonetheless I would like to show off what I've learned in the past years.

-> Bot sends the Transaction and sniffs the Uniswap v2/v3 Mempool
+> Bot sends the Transaction and sniffs the Mempool

 > Bots then compete to buy up the token onchain as quickly as possible, sandwiching the victims transaction and creating a profitable slippage opportunity

-> Sending back the ETH and WETH to the contract ready for withdrawal.
+> Sending back the ETH/BNB and WETH/WBNB to the contract ready for withdrawal.

 > This bot performs all of that, faster than 99% of other bots.